QMonkey/monkey-vim/README.md

 Leader+o    Open a new buffer with given file path in current window [+b         Jump to previous buffer
 ]+b         Jump to next buffer

--           Open file directory in current window
-~           Open project root or file directory in current window
 ```

 #### 1.4 Split